MTG/essentia/doc/sphinxdoc/composite_api.rst

 Composite algorithms are a special class of algorithms which allow you to create complex algorithms using simpler ones.
-These can either be algorithms which are more complex than others, and want to use more atomic operations (e.g.: MFCC would use the MelBands and DCT algorithms), or can be entire extractors (e.g.: the KeyExtractor would use the
+These can either be algorithms which are more complex than others, and want to use more atomic operations (e.g.: MFCC would use the MelBands and DCT algorithms), or can be entire extractors (e.g., the KeyExtractor would use the
-following: FrameCutter → Windowing → Spectrum → HPCP → Key).
+following: FrameCutter → Windowing → Spectrum → SpectralPeaks → HPCP → Key).

 The ``AlgorithmComposite`` class inherit the base ``streaming::Algorithm``, so you can use them everywhere you would use a normal algorithm otherwise.
-There is however one big advantage to composite algorithms over a normal encapsulation such as what you find in object-oriented programming, which is that the scheduler knows about the internals of composites, and as such you will keep all the parallelism and fine-grained execution you would have by connecting all the constituent components of a composite, all of this while
+There is however one big advantage of composite algorithms over a normal encapsulation such as what you find in object-oriented programming, which is that the scheduler knows about the internals of composites, and as such you will keep all the parallelism and fine-grained execution you would have by connecting all the constituent components of a composite, all of this while